ninnzz/nmi_mysql/README.txt

 nmi_mysql
 ==========

-A simple and intuative mysql client wrapper for pymysql.
+A simple and intuative mysql client wrapper for sqlalchemy.
 Ideal for performing simple and raw operations in mysql.

 **Installation:**